danielJAmoils/CHESS_JS/readme.md

             check and check rules
             bugs-pawn with something too in frount?,rook moving backwards? knight blocked bishop when not supposed to down-left? queen moving 2spaces too little.
             deleate table at end of tests
+            clean up code

         Possible additons:
             make cell amount custimizable
-            make peice unselect automatic if piece can not move add table items into an array so you dont have to recreate table in js every time you acsess it
+            make peice unselect automatic if piece can not move add table items into an array so you dont have to recreate table in js every time you acsess it connect an ai
+            click on piece twice to deselect